VIRGINIA DARES is 9-part fiction/nonfiction web series about the making a film, revisioning one of the first chapters in American history.

 Ultimately, VIRGINIA DARES is about giving audiences unprecedented access to essential truths, and fostering unprecedented responsibility to the past, the present, and the future of all the peoples we call “American.”

 Currently in post-production.
-Scheduled to begin streaming in late 2018!
+Scheduled to begin streaming in mid 2019!